xieyying/deephalo/README.md

 # DeepHalo

-**A Hierarchically Optimized Workflow for High-Confidence and High-throughput Detection of Halogenated Compounds in Complex HRMS Data**
+**A deep learning-integrated workflow for high-throughput discovery of halogenated metabolites from HRMS data.**
 ---

 ## Core Features